Circuit-Digest/Face-Detection-Using-ESP32-Cam/README.md

 [ Result Returned: Number of Faces + Confidence Values ]
         ↓
 [ Output Displayed on Serial Monitor ]
+       ↓
+[ the annotated image is sent ot whatsapp with details ]

 ```

 > **Tip:** For testing, you don't need a live subject — any image from the web with clearly visible faces will also work!
 Always ensure good lighting for best detection accuracy.